fsseven/flash_png_batch_export/README.md

 3) Add scale support for export

 # How to use
+1）Download "batch_export_single_folder.jsfl"
-1) Open .fla file
+2) Open .fla file
-2) Drag the jsfl to the opened windows, select "Run as Command".
+3) Drag the jsfl to the opened windows, select "Run as Command".
-3) Just wait.
+4) Just wait.

 # Note
 If you want to change the scaleFactor, just change the line 36